emhat1/Team-Profile-Generator-hw10/README.md

   This app requires inquirer and fs

   ## Usage
-  The app is run from the terminal using node
+  The app is run from the terminal using node.
+After all relevant information is entered, an html file is generated in the html folder, with the team name   used as the file name.

+  A gif showing the operation of the app, and a screenshot of the resulting file are available in the Examples folder.

   ## License
   MIT